 If any of these exciting possibilities are realized, it will be a major step forward in understanding grand unified theories, reaching new physics, and possibly solving a number of other questions, such as the nature of dark matter.
 However, the only way to test any of this is to have more extensive observations.
 In particular, much larger area is required.
 This can be seen simply from the low fluxes observed at ultrahigh energies (one per sq. km per century is tiny!).
-This is why experiments such as the Pierre Auger array are constructed.
-It has the effective size of Rhode Island, about 4000 km2, and has an event rate that is large even at the highest energies.
+This is why experiments such as the Pierre Auger array are being conducted.
+It has the effective size of Rhode Island, about 4000 km2, and will have an event rate that is large even at the highest energies.
 It will therefore resolve questions such as whether the GZK cutoff exists, whether there are much higher energy cosmic rays, the type of particle composing UHECRs, and so on.
+Indeed, later in 2007 it is expected that the first year data will be unveiled, so we might get a good sense soon of whether there is a cutoff at the GZK energy.
 Even more ambitious plans are in the works.
 A NASA project called OWL-Airwatch has been suggested, which will look for flashes of fluorescence in the Earth's atmosphere caused by high energy cosmic rays.
 This will, at least in principle, increase the effective area another couple of orders of magnitude.